Maz-Bil/Maz-Bil/README.md

 - 👋 Hi, I am Maz
 - 👀 I am interested in Software Engineering.
-- 🌱 I am currently learning PostgreSQL, ASP.NET / C#, and Python Bootcamp From Zero to Hero with Jose Portilla on Udemy.
-- 💻 I am a 4+1 student in Computer Science (Software Engineering) at ASU.
+- 💻 I am a 4+1 student in Computer Science at ASU, meaning I am finishing my Bachelors while I start my Masters degree.
+- 💻 I also continue to take science & math courses at Chandler-Gilbert Community College to expand my skillset and education at an affordable cost.
+- - 🌱 I am currently learning at ASU: Software Testing, Javascript(React.js), Computer Forensics, Clingo (Answer Set Programming), and taking a Python level 1 course at Chandler Gilbert Community College.
 - 📫 How to reach me, you can find me on LinkedIn : https://www.linkedin.com/in/maz-bil/

 <!---